BlueAccords/blog-app-in-many-stacks/back-ends/nodejs-rest/README.md

 ### Documentation

-To view the api documentation, start the app and visit /api-documentation.

-The api documentation style is with apidocs.js.
-Please be sure to follow the apidocs.js standards when editing controllers.

-To update the documentation run `npm run update-docs`
+You may view the REST API documentation that this back-end should conform to [Here](https://rawgit.com/chiedolabs/blog-app-in-many-stacks/master/back-ends/api-resources/rest/build/index.html).